sonamnimje/VoiceIQ-AI-Voice-Interview-Assistant/README.md

 Detailed API documentation is available at `/docs` when running the backend server.

 ### Environment Variables
-Create a `.env` file in the backend directory with the following variables:
+Create a `.env` file in the backend directory (do NOT commit this file) with the following variables:
 ```
 OPENAI_API_KEY=your_openai_api_key
 DATABASE_URL=sqlite:///./voiceiq.db